Sunday, August 31, 2008

 Thursday, August 21, 2008

-AUTHOR ANN LAMOTT in her book Bird by Bird shares a story about her brother when he was 10 years old.
+Ann Lamott, author of the well-known book Bird by Bird shares the story about her brother when he was 10 years old.
 On the eve of having to hand in a major school assignment about birds, he found himself in big trouble because he'd left it until the last minute.
-With paper, pencils and bird books surrounding him, in his frantic effort to get a three month project done in a few hours, he became, as Anne puts it, "immobilized by the hugeness of the task ahead."
+With paper, pencils and bird books surrounding him, in his frantic effort to get a three month project done in a few hours, he became, as Anne puts it, 'immobilized by the hugeness of the task ahead'.

 Ever been there?
 I can just imagine the boy's panic and frustration, not to mention his anger at the monstrous shadow that threatened his doom.
 But the part I love about this story is when a helpful dad put his arm around the boy's shoulders and said, "Bird by bird, buddy.
 Just take it bird by bird."